 The second hand on the quartz clock jolts as the electronic oscillator inside moves to keep time.
 This applies to watches, wall clocks, and other battery-powered timepieces.
 In the 1970s, quartz watches, which were cheaper to make and technically more accurate than mechanical timepieces became popular and now, most of the watches or clocks you see are quartz.

 A mechanical watch from Rolex, which moves more gracefully, there is no pounding sound of the second hand, just a smooth and uninterrupted rotation.
-Most mechanical watches, and of course those certified Swiss-made, will run with the same subtle movements, but Rolex comes with a different machine.
+Most mechanical watches, those certified Swiss-mae, will run with the same subtle movements, but Rolex comes with a different machine.

 What makes a Rolex watch so different is the silent sound from its movement.
 Any kind of mechanical movement will produce some sort of minimal noise that comes from engine movement.
 Rolex does not defy the laws of physics, if you place your Rolex watch near your ear you will hear some buzzing sound.